agoda-com/eslint-config-agoda/README.md

 ## Typescript

-Note that this config is created with typescript in mind, so remember to use `project` key to facilitate type-based rules as well!
+Note that this config is created with typescript in mind, so remember to use `project` key to facilitate type-based rules as well.